The 20 Best Oculopharyngeal Muscular Dystrophy Doctors Near Me in New York, US

 Offers Telehealth

-Marina Neystat is a Neurologist and an Internal Medicine provider in Forest Hills, New York.
-Dr. Neystat has been practicing medicine for over 47 years and is rated as an Experienced provider by MediFind in the treatment of Oculopharyngeal Muscular Dystrophy.
-Her top areas of expertise are Benign Paroxysmal Positional Vertigo, New Daily Persistent Headache (NDPH), Migraine, and Chronic Demyelinizing Neuropathy with IgM Monoclonal.
+Marina Neystat is a Neurologist and an Internal Medicine provider practicing medicine in Forest Hills, New York.
+Dr. Neystat is rated as an Experienced provider by MediFind in the treatment of Oculopharyngeal Muscular Dystrophy.
+She is also highly rated in 55 other conditions, according to our data.
+Her clinical expertise encompasses Benign Paroxysmal Positional Vertigo, New Daily Persistent Headache (NDPH), Migraine, and Chronic Demyelinizing Neuropathy with IgM Monoclonal.

 Experienced in Oculopharyngeal Muscular Dystrophy